38 Places for the Best Gelato in Rome – The Most Complete and Up-to-date Guide to the Best Scoop in Italy’s Capital

 5. Günther Gelato Italiano, One of the Best Gelato in Rome City Center

-Originating from the northern Trentino Alto Adige region, Günther Rohregger brought a fresh breeze to the Roman gelato scene with some unusual flavours such as Pino Mugo, made using pine tree essential oil.
+Originating from the northern Trentino Alto Adige region, Günther Rohregger brought a fresh breeze to the Roman gelato scene with some unusual flavors such as Pino Mugo, made using pine tree essential oil.

 A carpenter and a ski instructor in his previous life, he kicked off his Roman adventure in 2012 opening his first gelateria in Via dei Pettinari to add two more in the following three years, always in the city center.
 With his shop in Piazza Sant’Eustachio, this is one of the best gelato in Rome near the Pantheon.